About

 Fentress Architects Creates Iconic Architecture that Improves the Human Environment

 Founded in 1980, Fentress Architects is a global design firm headquartered in Denver with five studios located throughout the United States.
-Our talented team of professionals have designed over $43 billion in architectural landmarks worldwide, which have garnered over 600 awards and are visited by more than 650 million people each year.
+Our talented team of professionals have designed more than $52 billion in architectural landmarks worldwide, which have garnered close to 700 awards and are visited by more than 750 million people each year.

 Historical Timeline